-- 1. Log in to the JSS with a web browser.
+- Log in to the JSS with a web browser.
+1.

-- 2. In the top-right corner of the page, click Settings 🗱 .
+- In the top-right corner of the page, click Settings .

 - Click Computer Management.

-On a smartphone, this option is in the pop-up menu.

-- 4. In the "Computer Management-Server Infrastructure" section, click Cloud Distribution Point -
+In the "Computer Management-Server Infrastructure" section, click Cloud Distribution Point

-- 5. Click Test.

-- 6. Click Test again.
+- Click Test. - Click Test again.
+6.